I am an Acute Physician and Rheumatologist with a specialist interest in heritable disorders of connective tissue.

 With considerable experience at Director level in hospital management and clinical leadership, I was a Secondary Care Non-Executive at Board level in NHS Clinical Commissioning for five years until 2018.
 I currently practice privately and continue in research and education having written many articles, chapters and research papers, and authored five medical books.

-It is a privilege to continue to serve as the Chief Medical Advisor and a Trustee of the charity HMSA, a Medical Advisor to Ehlers Danlos Support UK, and since 2017 to sit on the Medical and Scientific Board and the Consortium Steering Committee of the Ehlers Danlos Society.
+It is a privilege to continue to serve as the education director of The Ehlers-Danlos Society, a Medical Advisor to Ehlers-Danlos Support UK, and since 2017 to sit on the Medical and Scientific Board and the Consortium Steering Committee of The Ehlers-Danlos Society.